epfl-ada/ada-2023-project-pandamonium/README.md

 ## Research Questions

-* Research Question 1: Are there hidden relationships for the prediction of the Bechdel test?
+1. Are there hidden relationships for the prediction of the Bechdel test?
-* Research Question 2: Are there hidden relationships for the prediction of the Bechdel test?
+2. Are there hidden relationships for the prediction of the Bechdel test?
-* Research Question 3: Can we introduce another metric of representation of women in cinema, like the female cast ratio?
+3. Can we introduce another metric of representation of women in cinema, like the female cast ratio?
+4.

 ## Proposed additional datasets
+-[**Bechdel Test**](https://bechdeltest.com/) - The Bechdel Test Movie List, comprising more than 10,130 movies, is retrieved through its API, offering a dataset with seven fields.
+Key features include imdbid (facilitating integration with other datasets), title, year, and rating.
+The rating scale delineates the Bechdel Test outcomes: 0 signifies the absence of two women, 1 indicates no conversation, 2 denotes discussion about a man, and 3 signifies a successful passage of the test.

+-[**Inflation (CPI)**](https://www.officialdata.org/us/inflation/1923?amount=1) - In order to ensure a fair comparison of revenue/box office data between different movies we need to adjust for inflation.
+For this reason we used historical data of the Consumer Price Index (CPI) of the United States.
+Because

+a dataset containing country names and inflation data will be used to adjust `budget` and `box office revenue` of the movies.
+We use the Consumer Price Index (CPI) of the United States to adjust for inflation.
+CPI is the most widely used measure of inflation, and we use the U.S. as a baseline because both budget and box office revenue are stated in USD.
+By adjusting for inflation, we can measure financial success in constant dollars, which allows us to compare movies from different years.

 ## Methods
+What do we want to do?

-### Proposed timeline
+## Proposed timeline

 We have decided to have 2 internal deadlines for each week: Tuesday and Friday.

 - 17.11.23: **Project milestone 2 deadline**
-- Our timeline consists of internal milestones on every Tuesday and Friday until the project deadline.

 ---
 - 21.11.23: Review previous work, carry on with statistical analysis.
 - 24.11.23: Finish naive analysis.